 How to use automated script for Linkedin?

-You were waiting for it… the LinkedIn scenario feature has finally arrived!
+You were waiting for it… the LinkedIn script (scenario) feature has finally arrived!
 In this article, we explain how the automated script works so that you can grasp every aspect of this innovation.

 We propose 10 scenario layouts ranging from the simplest to the most complex, allowing you to adapt it to each of your campaigns according to your needs.

 Here is an example of a basic scenario, including less steps than a more complex one.
 This scenario reads as follows: